ritchie46/ritchievink.com/content/post/bayesian-optimization.md

 Bayesian optimization is of course not limited to 1D input.
 In [this notebook](https://github.com/ritchie46/vanilla-machine-learning/blob/master/bayesian/bayesian_optimization/bayesopt_water_accumulation.ipynb) I have an example how we could use Bayesian Optimization to find more optimal solutions for a structural engineering problem.
 For an introduction to the problem you can check [this post]({{< ref "nl_water_acc.md" >}}).

+## A word about kernels
+Kernels restrict the prior distribution of functions.
+A standard kernels is the Radius Basis Function kernel (RBF), which results into 'smooth' functions.
+It ensures that values, that are relatively close in the domain of $f$ are also relatively close in the codomain $f(x)$.
+This isn't always a sensible default.
+In a step function, for instance, we have huge steps at a small change of $x$.

+Kernels can also be combined, where multiplying can be seen as an **AND** operation and addition as an **OR** operation.
+There are a lot of kernels with different properties.
+I'd recommend to take a look at [this kernel cookbook](https://www.cs.toronto.edu/~duvenaud/cookbook/) to get a concise overview.

+## Implemenations

 <script type="text/x-mathjax-config">
 MathJax.Hub.Config({